-Sony hereby declares that this product is in compliance with the essential requirements and other relevant provisions of European Directive 1999/5/EC
+Sony hereby declares that the product is in compliance with the essential requirements and other relevant provisions of European Directive 1999/5/EC (radio equipment and telecommunications terminal equipment Directive).

 This product complies with EN 55022 Class B and EN 55024 for use in following areas: residential, commercial and light-industrial.
 This product has been tested and found compliant with the limits set out in the EMC Directive for using connection cables not longer than 3 metres (9.8 feet).